Food scraps prepared for indoor composting in an apartment kitchen

 The 3 Real Ways to Compost Indoors in 2025

-Method How it works Time to usable output Smell level Space needed Best for
+Method How it works Time to output Smell level Space needed Best for

 Vermicomposting Red worms break down food scraps biologically 2–4 months Very low (if balanced) Small bin under sink Hands-on, low-tech users